This add-on is operated by Jan Wrobel

 Provisioning the add-on

-$ heroku addons:create wwwhisper:starter[or basic or plus] [--admin=your_email]
+$ heroku addons:create wwwhisper:solo[or team or plus] [--admin=your_email]

---admin is an optional parameter that specifies who should be
+--admin parameter is optional and specifies the initial user who

-application owner email is used.
-Later you can use the wwwhisper admin
+application owner’s email is used.
+Subsequently, you can use the

 WWWHISPER_URL setting will be